OpenJSX/jsx-runtime/README.md

   // [optional]
   // If present, is called with JSX.Child of JSX.Element's children.
-  // Return new value for child
-  child?: (child: JSX.Child, parent: any, tag: string) => any;
+  // Return new value for parent child?: (child: JSX.Child, parent: any, tag: string) => any;

   // This is mandatory signal.
 Takes tag name of currently handled tag,